sdebacker/vanilla_to_flarum/README.md

 - The `misc.php` importer is not working yet, it should be adapted to Vanilla forums.

 This script is an adaptation of some parts of https://github.com/mondediefr/fluxbb_to_flarum.

+## Use

+- Download this repository to a folder accessible by a navigator.
+- Duplicate and rename `.env.example` to `.env` and fill it.
+- Open your browser and navigate to this importer.